Extreme Sports: All About Wingsuit Flying

 Death of Mark Sutton: Wingsuit Flyer and Stuntman

-I first became aware of this adrenaline-fueled sport when Mark Sutton took part in the opening ceremony of the London Olympics 2012.
+I first became aware of this extreme sport when Mark Sutton took part in the opening ceremony of the London Olympics 2012.
 He parachuted out of the sky as the stunt-double for actor Daniel Craig, who played the role of James Bond. the fictional spy, greeting the real Queen Elizabeth the Second at the London Olympic stadium.

 Mark’s skill and experience of skydiving and wingsuit flying made him perfect for the stunt role.
 But just one year later, he was dead aged 42 years.
 He was fatally injured in a wingsuit flying accident at Chamonix, Switzerland, as he was being filmed for a tv series about extreme sports.